 Your activity level will be based upon how you are feeling after delivery.
 Follow your body’s signals as you get up and around.
+Self care may be hard to fit in, but it’s worth even a few moments of focusing on yourself and making sure you have what you need.
 Taking a mild walk, running a few errands, or going out to a meal might be just what you need to feel good during your postpartum time!
 Your provider will tell you when you can go back to regular exercise or driving.

 Sleep deprivation is a real thing.
 It is important for you to get as much rest as you can in order to stay healthy both physically and emotionally.
 If you have support, ask them to help out with caring for the baby so you can get some rest.
-Consider sleeping arrangements like a side sleeper so baby can sleep right next to you safely.
+Consider sleeping arrangements like a side sleeper so baby can safely sleep right next to you.

 Creating a system of support for those first weeks can give you a sense of comfort and control as you adjust to parenthood.
 Having someone to focus on YOU and your care gives you the space to focus on you and your little one.
 Family, friends, or a postpartum doula can help with things like meal prep, taking care of pets, laundry, or keeping the kitchen clean.
 Or you can do those things while your support takes care of the baby!
 A great question to ask is “What support would make me feel good during my recovery”?
 Then implement those things into your care at home.